Put Your Translations To Work...

 United States

-Posted over 2 years ago.
+Posted almost 3 years ago.

 Great article.
 I often used the services of translators and buying Real Positive Reviews to promote my site.
 I think this is really hard work, but it worked as expected, and adding a multilingual version of the site and buying backlinks increased sales and traffic.